 The cause of your brain problems

-When I was reading your query, one word fell into my eye: autoimmune thyroid inflammation.
+When I was reading your question, one word fell into my eye: autoimmune thyroid inflammation.
 That's what you call me everything.
 Chronic lymphocytic thyroiditis, or Hashimoto's thyroiditis, is inflammation and destruction of the thyroid gland for which the thyroid gland itself is not responsible, but your immune system .

 Why did he take the ginseng